-Even for the most hardy, hibernal enthusiasts among us, this winter in New England has gone on way too long.
-We’re still awaiting the first buds, the emergence of tiny green shoots from the frozen ground.
+Even for the most hardy, hibernal enthusiasts among us, winter in New England goes on for way too long.
+We’re having a warm snap this week, yes, but we’re still awaiting the first buds, the emergence of tiny green shoots from the ground.
 Fed up, I decided to take matters into my own hands.
 If Mother Nature was not going to bring spring to me, I was going out to get it myself.

-Thus I donned parka and hat, cranked the heat in the car, and headed to Winston Flowers to see what springtime offerings they had in store.
+Thus I headed to Winston Flowers to see what springtime offerings they had in store.
 A ranunculus, two lilacs, several sweet peas, and sundry other fresh selects later, I had the makings of the quintessential vernal arrangement.
 I’m calling it my Ode to Spring.

 Photography by Justine Hand.